AxonIQ/axon-server-se/axonserver/README.txt

 Release Notes for version 4.4.1
 -------------------------------
+* Reduced latency when Tracking live Events from a follower
+* Improved handling of full queue to client

-Fix the refresh of the event processor status
+* Fix the refresh of the event processor status

 Release Notes for version 4.4
 -----------------------------